shoryamehra24/Javascript-Quiz-Form/README.md

 # Javascript-Quiz-Form
-A quiz form made using Js.
+A  simple quiz form made using Js. ✔